-Studies in humans for up to one year have not revealed clinically significant effects on the endocrine system.
-In healthy male subjects treated with rabeprazole sodium delayed-release tablets for 13 days, no clinically relevant changes have been detected in the following endocrine parameters examined: 17 $\beta$ -estradiol, thyroid stimulating hormone, tri-iodothyronine, thyroxine, thyroxine-binding protein, parathyroid hormone, insulin, glucagon, renin, aldosterone, follicle-stimulating hormone, luteotrophic hormone, prolactin, somatotrophic hormone, dehydroepiandrosterone, cortisol-binding globulin, and urinary $6\beta$ -hydroxycortisol, serum testosterone and circadian cortisol profile.
+the incidence of ECL cell hyperplasia increased with time and dose, which is consistent with the pharmacological action of the proton pump inhibitor.
+No patient developed the adenomatoid, dysplastic or neoplastic changes of ECL cells in the gastric mucosa.
+No patient developed the carcinoid tumors observed in rats. dies in humans for up to one year have not revealed clinically significant effects on the endocrine system.
+In healthy male subjects treated with rabeprazole sodium delayed-release tablets for 13 days, no clinically relevant changes have been detected in the following endocrine parameters examined: 17 β-estradiol, thyroid stimulating hormone, tri-iodothyronine, thyroxine, binding protein, parathyroid hormone, insulin, glucagon, renin, aldosterone, follicle-stimulating hormone, luteotrophic hormone, prolactin, somatotrophic hormone, dehydroepiandrosterone, cortisol-binding globulin, and urinary 6β-hydroxycortisol, serum testosterone and circadian cortisol profile.